yougamehunter/phobot/README.md

 # Phobot
 A plugin for [PingBypass](https://github.com/3arthqu4ke/PingBypass).
 It contains a 1.20.4 utility mod with a CrystalPvP bot using its modules.
-The bot has been built as a proof of concept and specifically for crystalpvp.cc FFA meta.
+The bot has been built as a proof of concept and specifically for the crystalpvp.cc FFA meta.
 It can jump down from spawn and navigate the bedrock surface.
 It targets other players and attacks them with modules like KillAura, AutoCrystal, Bomber, AutoMine and AutoTrap.